gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 ## Multi Value Routing Policy

-- Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random
+- Use when you want Route 53 to respond to DNS queries with up to `8` healthy records selected at random
 - Multivalue answer routing lets you configure Amazon Route 53 to return multiple values, such as IP addresses for your web servers, in response to DNS queries.
 You can specify multiple values for almost any record, but multivalue answer routing also lets you check the health of each resource, so Route 53 returns only values for healthy resources.
 It's not a substitute for a load balancer, but the ability to return multiple health-checkable IP addresses is a way to use DNS to improve availability and load balancing
 - To route traffic approximately randomly to multiple resources, such as web servers, you create one multivalue answer record for each resource and, optionally, associate a Route 53 health check with each record.
-Route 53 responds to DNS queries with up to eight healthy records and gives different answers to different DNS resolvers.
+Route 53 responds to DNS queries with up to `8` healthy records and gives different answers to different DNS resolvers.
 If a web server becomes unavailable after a resolver caches a response, client software can try another IP address in the response
 - Note the following:
   - If you associate a health check with a multivalue answer record, Route 53 responds to DNS queries with the corresponding IP address only when the health check is healthy
   - If you don't associate a health check with a multivalue answer record, Route 53 always considers the record to be healthy